Monday, January 9, 2012

 November 13, 2004, Winnipeg Free Press

-By 1997 Harry Katz appears to be gone as owner and the St. Charles continued to experience crime, fires and the occasional closure due to health violations.
-These came to a head in 2004 when the hotel, now without a functioning restaurant or bar, was closed for good citing a list of health and safety concerns.
+The St. Charles experienced an increasing amount of crime, fires and the occasional closure due to health violations.
+These came to a head in 2004 when the hotel, by then without a functioning restaurant or bar, was closed for good citing a list of health and safety concerns.

-In 2005 purchased by St. Charles Enterprises and the following a plan was announced to renovate it into a boutique hotel.
+In 2005, it was purchased by St. Charles Enterprises and the following year a plan was unveiled to renovate it into a boutique hotel.
 An application was made to tear down the neighbouring Albert Street block in 2006 to provide additional parking but it was rejected.
 Other applications in 2008 and 2010 were also rejected.

-In April 2011 the owner announced that the development plan now includes a multi-storey addition to the existing hotel.
+In April 2011 the owner announced that the development plan now included a multi-storey addition to the existing hotel.

 Related: